We all get those pesky little tender spots on our backs from time to time.

 The 7 Best Back Massage Canes and Sticks Worth Trying

-If you suffer from tightness or pain in your back, neck or shoulders, trying out a massage cane is well worth the investment.
+If you suffer from tightness or muscle pain in your back, neck or shoulders, trying out a massage cane is well worth the investment.

 Let’s take a look at the best massage canes on the market today.